neketabrain/react-hooks-pack/docs/useDebounce.md

   const secondDebounce = useDebounce();

   function firstCallback() {
-    console.log(
-      `This message will be logged once after 2 seconds if handleChange has not been called for 2 seconds` );
+    console.log("This message will be logged once after 2 seconds if handleChange has not been called for 2 seconds");
   }

   function secondCallback() {